Synced Projects

 New platforms can be added to an existing project at any point in development by adding a new synced project.
 To add a new synced project to an existing Glue project:

-Open the Projects tab
+Open the Projects tab by selecting Project -> View Projects

 Click the New Synced Project button

-Click the Make My Project! button.
+Click the Create Project! button.

 After creating the new synced project, it appears in the Projects tab.

-Since FlatRedBall is designed to be syntactically identical across all platforms, most new synced projects will compile and run with little or no modifications.
+Since FlatRedBall is designed to be syntactically identical across all platforms, most new synced projects compile and run with little or no modifications.

 New Synced Projects are created using a standard FlatRedBall template for the given platform.
 In other words, a synced project references FlatRedBall for the given platform in the same way as a new project.